romanzuch/romanzuch/README.md

 - 💬 I'm always looking for ways to colaborate with other developers
 - ⚡ Deeply interested in all things code: web development, iOS development, machine learning
-- 📫 2020 Goal: Build my own YouTube and/or Twitch Channel
+- 📫 2021 Goal: Build my own YouTube and/or Twitch Channel
-- 😄 Currently creating projects powered by ReactJS.
+- 😄 Creating projects powered by ReactJS and refreshing Swift knowledge

 ## ReactJS Projects